-Spain’s principal archaeological museum spent more than 6 years redesigning its 140-year-old palace and its exhibits.
-Unlike some parts of the world, Spain recognized the value of its buried culture early on and managed to keep most of the treasures inside the country.
-They range from wonderful Celto-Iberian statues like La Dama de Elche and La Dama de Baeza to a wealth of Roman sculpture.
-The Moorish collections are also outstanding.
-Possibly the most surprising finds are the Visigothic crowns and other royal jewels.
+Spain’s principal archaeological museum spent more than 6 years redesigning its 19th-century home and its exhibits.
+The result is magnificently stylish.
+Spain recognized early on the value of its buried culture and succeeded in keeping most of its treasures inside the country.
+They range from the intriguing Celto-Iberian statues La Dama de Elche and La Dama de Baeza, which date from the 4th century B.C., to a wealth of Roman sculpture and mosaics, jeweled Visigothic crowns and crosses, and intricate Islamic art.
+There is also a reproduction of the cave paintings of Altamira.

 Museo Arqueológico Nacional